 The analysis of the allowance for credit losses includes the allocation of specific amounts of the allowance to individually evaluated loans, generally based on an analysis of the collateral securing those loans.
 Portions of the allowance are also allocated to loan portfolios, based upon a variety of factors including historical loss experience, trends in the type and volume of the loan portfolios, trends in delinquent and non-performing loans, and economic trends affecting our market, including current conditions and reasonable and supportable forecasts about the future.
 These components are added together and compared to the balance of our allowance at the evaluation date.
-The allowance for credit losses as a percentage of total loans decreased to 1.26% at year-end 2023 compared to 1.30% at year-end 2022.
+The allowance for credit losses as a percentage of total loans decreased to 1.22% at year-end 2024 compared to 1.26% at year-end 2023.
 Based on management's analysis of the current portfolio, an evaluation that includes consideration of changes in CECL model assumptions of credit quality, economic conditions, and loan composition, management believes the allowance is adequate.
-Non-performing loans of \$24.6 million at December 31, 2023 increased from \$9.6 million at December 31, 2022.
-The increase in nonperforming loans is due to a commercial relationship that was downgraded.
+Non-performing loans of \$13.3 million at December 31, 2024 decreased from \$24.6 million at December 31, 2023.
+The decrease in nonperforming loans is due to a commercial relationship that was downgraded in 2023.
+That relationship was subsequently charged off in 2024, thus reducing the balance of non-performing loans.